Understanding the WMAP Cold Spot mystery: Comparison with peculiar zones detected by wavelets

 \section{Comparison with peculiar zones detected by wavelets}

 Detection of peculiarities in the CMB sky is obviously one of the major steps in the investigation of the departure of the signal from statistical isotropy and homogeneity.
-As was mentioned in the introduction, this problem was discussed by McEwen et al. (2006b), where Spherical Mexican Hat Wavelet (SMWH), Elliptical SMHW, and Spherical Butterfly Wavelet (SBW) approaches were applied to the detection and location of the position of the non-Gaussian spots in the CMB sky.
+As was mentioned in the introduction, this problem was discussed in \cite{mcewen2006b} where Spherical Mexican Hat Wavelet (SMWH), elliptical SMHW, and Spherical Butterfly Wavelet (SBW) approaches were applied to the detection and location of the position of the spots in the CMB sky correlated with NVSS point sources catalog.
 Below we refer to these methods collectively as wavelet methods.
-McEwen et al. (2006b) summarize the detection of peculiar zones with approximate (estimated) coordinates of these zones.
-We present these data in Table\,1 in order to compare these results with our results of detection of non-Gaussian zones by implementation of cluster analysis.
+McEwen et al. \cite{mcewen2006b} summarize the detection of peculiar zones with approximate (estimated) coordinates of these zones.
+We present these data in Table\,1 in order to compare these results with our results of detection of the high dimensional clusters .